pie-framework/pie-elements/packages/explicit-constructed-response/docs/pie-schema.json.md

 Default: `": 'bottom'"`

+# `maxChoicesLength` (array)

+Indicates the maximum length for each response area

+The object is an array with all elements of the type `number`.

 # `id` (string, required)

 Identifier to identify the Pie Element in html markup, Must be unique within a pie item config.